H.R. 1189: National Plan for Epilepsy Act

 Federal health and service agencies

-Adults whose epilepsy affects work
+Adults with epilepsy who can't work

 Congress